meistdan/hippie/README.md

 ```

 ## Disclaimer
-I implemented this work during my stays at the Czech Technical University and the University of Tokyo before I joined AMD.
+I implemented this work during my stays at the Czech Technical University and the University of Tokyo (before I joined AMD).